Skip to main content

 Session 1: How to co-produce an evidence synthesis

-This session will introduce the concept of co-production of evidence syntheses.
-Presentations will cover key definitions, why patient and public involvement (PPI) is important for evidence syntheses, introduce the ACTIVE framework for describing PPI in evidence synthesis, and will provide a series of examples of co-produced evidence syntheses.
+This session introduced the concept of co-production of evidence syntheses.
+Presentations covered key definitions, why patient and public involvement (PPI) is important for evidence syntheses, introduced the ACTIVE framework for describing PPI in evidence synthesis, and provided a series of examples of co-produced evidence syntheses.

 Chairperson: Maureen Smith